D3TONAT0R/TerrainFactory/README.md

 - Create labeled point grids as 2-Dimensional DXF files for CAD applications.
 - Pregenerate entire playable Minecraft worlds with customizable world gen instructions and weightmaps for biome / feature distribution control.
 - Modular Plug-In system for additional file format support or adding custom commands.
-- Specifically designed with CAD / 3D Modelling / Game Development in mind.
+- Specifically designed with CAD / 3D Modelling / Game Dev in mind.

 ### How to use

 - Download the latest release (TO DO)
-- (Optional) Add modules by placing the DLL files next to the executable.
+- (Optional) Add modules by placing the corresponding module files next to the executable.
 - Run the .exe and type (or drag and drop into the console window if your OS supports it) the path of the file you want to import.
-- (Optional) Modify the data using the various `modify ...` commands.
+- (Optional) Modify the data by running the various modification commands.
-- Define one or more target formats with the `format ...` command.
+- Define one or more output formats.
-- Type `export` then type the file path where you want to save the file(s).
+- Export the resulting files.
 - That's all there is to it!

 ---